-- (B) Upward Departure for Debilitating Impact on a Critical Infrastructure.-An upward departure would be warranted in a case in which subsection (b)(1617)(A)(iii) applies and the disruption to the critical infrastructure(s) is so substantial as to have a debilitating impact on national security, national economic security, national public health or safety, or any combination of those matters. - (C) Downward Departure Consideration.-There may be cases in which the offense level determined under this guideline substantially overstates the seriousness of the offense.
-In such cases, a downward departure may be warranted. - (D) Downward Departure for Major Disaster or Emergency Victims.-If (i) the minimum offense level of level 12 in subsection (b)(1112) applies; (ii) the defendant sustained damage, loss, hardship, or suffering caused by a major disaster or an emergency as those terms are defined in 42 U.S.C. § 5122; and (iii) the benefits received illegally were only an extension or overpayment of benefits received legitimately, a downward departure may be warranted.
+- debilitating impact on national security, national economic security, national public health or safety, or any combination of those matters. - (C) Downward Departure Consideration.-There may be cases in which the offense level determined under this guideline substantially overstates the seriousness of the offense.
+In such cases, a downward departure may be warranted. - (D) Downward Departure for Major Disaster or Emergency Victims.-If (i) the minimum offense level of level 12 in subsection (b)(H12) applies; (ii) the defendant sustained damage, loss, hardship, or suffering caused by a major disaster or an emergency as those terms are defined in 42 U.S.C. § 5122; and (iii) the benefits received illegally were only an extension or overpayment of benefits received legitimately, a downward departure may be warranted.